pedrohma/pedrohma.github.io/README.md

-# pedrohma95.github.io
+# pedrohma.github.io

 Personal WebSite using GitHub pages.
+You can check the website [here](https://pedrohma.com/).